Fall 2017 Enrollment

-Western sustains many different kinds of opportunity for student research, including faculty-led, student-led, and collaborative projects.
-These are showcased each semester by the university’s Celebration of Scholarship presentations, where students present their research and creative works in either oral or poster presentations.
+Furthermore, Western sustains many different kinds of opportunity for student research as well, including faculty-led, student-led, and collaborative projects.
+These are showcased each semester by the university’s Celebration of Scholarship, at which students present their research and creative works in either oral or poster presentations.

-Biology students, as well as those in related disciplines like Chemistry, can participate in the Thornton Biology Undergraduate Research Program, where students and faculty collaborate to build a better understanding of science as a process and method of inquiry.
+Biology students, as well as those in such related disciplines as Chemistry, can participate in the Thornton Biology Undergraduate Research Program.
+This field-specific venture has students and faculty collaborate to build a better understanding of science as a process and method of inquiry.

-Students can receive funding for their research endeavors through the Western Fund for Scholarly Opportunities, Undergraduate Research, and Creative Expression.
+Students can receive funding for their research endeavors through the Western Fund for Scholarly Opportunities, Undergraduate Research and Creative Expression (SOURCE).

-Whether they’re journeying to Egypt to study emerging democracies in conflict zones or taking advantage of Western’s relationship with Harlaxton University in England—the No. 1 ranked study-abroad program for Americans—Mountaineers take their travels seriously.
-Western’s Master in Environmental Management program has also partnered with the Peace Corps Preparation Program to help Western students earn their master’s degrees while serving overseas.
+Whether they’re journeying to Egypt to study emerging democracies in conflict zones or taking advantage of Western’s relationship with Harlaxton University in England—the No. 1-ranked study abroad program for Americans—Mountaineers take their travels seriously.
+Western’s Master in Environmental Management program has also partnered with the Peace Corps Prep Program to help Western students earn their master’s degrees while serving overseas.